rascol/Raspberry-Pi-PPS-Client/README.md

 # Summary
 ---
-The pps-client daemon provides synchronization precision of 1 microsecond and a timekeeping accuracy of 10 microseconds by design.
+The pps-client daemon provides synchronization precision of 1 microsecond and a timekeeping accuracy of 3 microseconds by design exclusive of clock jitter.
 The data below was captured over a 24 hour period from a Raspberry Pi running Raspian with a 4.1.19-v7+ kernel.
 Figure 1 is a distribution of time adjustments made by the pps-client controller to the system clock.

 <center><img src="/images/offset-distrib.png" alt="Jitter and Corrections Distrib" style="width: 608px;"/></center>